lytovka/blockchain-bookstore/README.md

 npm install
 ```

-2. Set up local instance of `Ganache` blockchain.
+2. Set up local instance of [`Ganache`](https://trufflesuite.com/ganache/) blockchain.

-You will need to install [`Ganache`](https://trufflesuite.com/ganache/) to fire up local Ethereum blockchain.
+You will need to install `Ganache` to fire up local Ethereum blockchain.
 This blockchain will execute Solidity contracts from `~/contracts` folder.

-Inside Ganache, create a new Ethereum workspace.
-Next, click on the Gear icon and navigate to `Workspace`.
+Inside `Ganache`, create a new Ethereum workspace.
+Next, click on the Gear icon (:gear:) and navigate to `Workspace`.
 Add new truffle project by supplying the path to your `truffle-config.js` file.

 3. Deploy contracts to `Ganache`

-From the project's terminal window, compile smart contracts and migrate them to your local Ganache instance.
+From the project's terminal window, compile smart contracts and migrate them to your local `Ganache` instance.

 If you want to have `truffle` installed globally:
 ```bash